Stone, Staffordshire: Economy

 Stone is the key UK manufacturing site for the Quickfit laboratory glassware system which finds widespread use in many school, college and university science departments.

 The National Association of Chimney Sweeps is located in the town.

-The town is home to two football clubs, Stone Old Alleynians F.C. of the North West Counties Football League and Stone Dominoes F.C. of the Staffordshire County Senior League.
-Both teams share a fully enclosed floodlit stadium at Yarnfield, named Springbank Park.
-Staffordshire County Cricket Club play Minor Counties Championship matches at Lichfield Road, as do the town's cricket club, Stone Cricket Club.

 The Stone Food and Drink Festival takes place the first weekend in October and brings together the very best in local produce and cooking talent.
-It attracts in excess of 20,000 visitors to the town and runs for one week in total with the 'main event' on the town's Westbridge Park on Friday, Saturday and Sunday.
+It attracts in excess of 20,000 visitors to the town and runs for one week, with the main event on the town's Westbridge Park on Friday, Saturday and Sunday.